Brenda Spriggs, MD, MPH, MBA

 Like many cancers, unexplained weight loss is a frequent sign of lymph node cancer.
 Lack of energy is also common, especially if the cancer cells invade the bone marrow and produce anemia by interfering with the production of red blood cells.

 Chest Pain, Cough and Shortness of Breath

-Enlarged lymph nodes in the chest can cause chest pain, cough and difficulty breathing as they press on the lungs.
-Coughing and shortness of breath can also result from lymphoma cancer cells invading the lung tissue, Merck explains.
+Enlarged lymph nodes deep within the chest can cause chest pain, cough and difficulty breathing as they press on the lungs.
+Coughing and shortness of breath can also result from lymphoma cancer cells invading the lung tissue itself.

 Generalized itchiness is common with Hodgkin lymphoma.
 Enlarged lymph nodes can block blood flow in the superior vena cava -- the large vein that brings blood from the upper body back to the heart.
 The blockage produces swelling and red-purple discoloration of the face, neck, upper chest and arms.
 Called superior vena cava syndrome, this condition is more common in non-Hodgkin lymphoma than in Hodgkin lymphoma.
 Swelling of the legs and feet may occur when cancer in groin lymph nodes prevents lymph fluid drainage from the legs.
 Cancer cells invading the spleen, liver or stomach can produce a full or bloated feeling in the abdomen.